BlueBrain/NeuroMorphoVis/docs/user/modules/gui/morphology-editing.md

 ## How to use this Toolbox?

-After loading the morphology, the user can sketch the a tube representation of the morphology to visualizae and analyze its three-dimensional structure by clicking on __Skecth Morphology__ button.
+After loading the morphology, the user can sketch the a tube representation of the morphology to visualizae and analyze its three-dimensional structure by clicking on __Skecth Skeleton__ button.
 <p align="center">
   <img src="images/morphology-editing/editing-1.png">
 </p>

+The user can then modify the skeleton by clicking on the __Edit Coordinates__ button, which will convert the tubes representation into a skeleton with a series of points connected with poly-lines.
+Note that all the arbors of this morphology are all connected to the origin.

+After identifying a broken sample from the sketched skeleton, the user can move it from one point to another.
 <p align="center">
   <img src="images/morphology-editing/editing-2.png">
 </p>

+The user can click on this sample and move it.
 <p align="center">
   <img src="images/morphology-editing/editing-3.png">
 </p>